Christmas Trivia Questions

 Hard

-The tradition of kissing under mistletoe comes from an ancient Norse myth involving a god's death.
+The Christmas tradition of kissing under mistletoe is often linked to the Norse myth of Baldur's death.

 Click to reveal answer ›